FormidableLabs/victory-docs/docs/victory-errorbar/docs.md

 ### scale

 The `scale` prop determines which scales your chart should use.
 This prop can be given as a string specifying a supported scale ("linear", "time", "log", "sqrt"), or as an object with scales specified for x and y.
+For "time" scales, data points should be `Date` objects or `getTime()` ints.

 *examples:* `scale="time"`, `scale={{x: "linear", y: "log"}}`